Anantha2002/Malicious-chrome-extension/README.md

 <div id="top"></div>
 ### About The Project

-Vulnerabilities in browser extensions put users at risk by providing a way for website and network attakcers to gain access to user's private data and credentials.
+Vulnerabilities in browser extensions put users at risk by providing a way for website and network attackers to gain access to user's private data and credentials.
 Browser extensions can introduce serious security vulnerabilities into users browsers.

 <p align="right">(<a href="#top">back to top</a>)</p>